Katzeee/Notes/about-programing/ubuntu-cuda-cudnn-install-vcpkg.md

     sudo <CudaInstaller>.run --silent --driver
 ```

-Do as instructions say, adding following lines to `.bahsrc` or whatever shell you are using:
+Do as instructions say, adding following lines to `.bashrc` or whatever shell you are using:

 ```bash
 export PATH=$PATH:/usr/local/cuda/bin